williamyeny/williamyeny.github.io/content/2025-06-02-photo-screenshot-algorithm/index.md

 [^1]: The first approach, originally written by my coworker [Yunyu](https://x.com/yunyu_l), measured the percentage of the most common color, since most screenshots are set against a background with a single flat color.
 However, it struggled with screenshots that had compression artifacts, even after quantizing the colors.
 I also could not find a reasonable threshold because many screenshots do have two or more background colors.

+[^2]: I can't post the wrongly-classified receipt screenshots for privacy reasons, but these had complicated graphics or even photos embedded in them.
+I'm willing to write these off as edge cases.

-[^2]: I was concerned that aggressively downsizing the image would result in too much information loss.
+[^3]: I was concerned that aggressively downsizing the image would result in too much information loss.
 Initially, it did ruin the accuracy, but that was because `img.thumbnail`'s default resample method is "bicubic," or `Image.Resampling.BICUBIC`.
 This meant PIL would generate new colors when downsizing the image, which threw off the algorithm.
 Changing the method to "nearest neighbor", or `Image.Resampling.NEAREST`, restored the accuracy.